Yann-GitHub/citizens-of-the-world/README.md

 # Citizens of the World

-Citizens of the World is a full-stack application built with Strapi for the backend and React for the frontend.
+Citizens of the World is a full-stack application built using Strapi, a highly customizable, open-source Headless CMS, as the backend, and React coupled with TypeScript, a powerful combination for building user interfaces, for the frontend.

 ## Getting Started